-We have been speaking about the fundamental things that we need before taking the bodhisattva vows.
+We have been discussing the fundamental elements that we need before taking the bodhisattva vows.
 We spoke about the foundations in the lam-rim, the graded stages of the path, and we spoke about the process and meditation for building up a bodhichitta motivation.
-And we spoke about how the development of bodhichitta itself progresses through various stages, the aspiring stage of bodhichitta, the two sections, merely wishing and pledged states; and how taking this stage involves the five types of trainings to prevent our development of bodhichitta from weakening in this life or in future lives; and how also we need a foundation of some level of pratimoksha vows, either as a layperson or as a monk or nun.
-And on the basis of all of this, then when we develop the engaged state of bodhichitta, then we take the bodhisattva vows.
+We discussed how the development of bodhichitta progresses through various stages: the aspiring stage of bodhichitta, the two sections, the merely wishing and pledged states of bodhichitta.
+Further, we discussed how taking this pledged state involves the five types of trainings to prevent our development of bodhichitta from weakening in this life or in future lives.
+We also spoke about how we need a foundation of some level of the pratimoksha vows, either as a layperson or as a monk or nun.
+It’s on the basis of all of this that we develop the engaged state of bodhichitta, and then we take the bodhisattva vows.

-So before we get into a discussion of vows, do you have any questions on what we’ve covered so far?
+Before we get into a discussion of the vows, do you have any questions on what we’ve covered so far?

 You said that when we take these first pratimoksha vows, we are not obliged to tell our teacher exactly which vows we’re taking.
 Shouldn’t we take this vow in front of the teacher?